KoryB/Chef-Compiler/README.md

 note that a custom grammar file could be used in place of "exFinal/grammar.txt", however the one provided is a working copy for the chef programming language; modified somewhat to support the compilation process.

 ## Output
-After compiling a chef text file, to outputs are generated: tree.dot and chef.asm. "tree.dot" is a dot file representing a visualization of the grammar tree, and chef.asm is the assembly file for the given input.
+After compiling a chef text file, two outputs are generated: tree.dot and chef.asm. "tree.dot" is a dot file representing a visualization of the grammar tree, and chef.asm is the assembly file for the given input.
 Transformation from assembly into an executable is beyond the scope of this project, although we used nasm and gcc in class.

 Optionally, one can uncomment certain lines in main.rkt in order to output the parse table used for the compilation process, among other things.